-Furthermore, NordVPN recommends two different security protocols to provide strong VPN encryption between your device and the server you have connected to.
+Furthermore, NordVPN recommends two different security protocols that provide strong VPN encryption between your device and the server you have connected to.
 Usually, when you connect to one of the NordVPN apps, it automatically selects the encryption settings most suitable for your speed and security circumstances.

 The most exciting addition to the NordVPN security protocol family is IKEv2/IPsec.
 It encrypts and secures users’ traffic by employing high-level cryptographic algorithms and keys.
 In addition to this, NordVPN utilizes NGE (Next Generation Encryption) in IKEv2/IPsec.

-OpenVPN supports a high number of strong encryption algorithms and ciphers – to guarantee the protection of your sensitive data we use AES-256-CBC with a 2048-bit DH key.
+OpenVPN supports a high number of strong encryption algorithms and ciphers – to guarantee the protection of your sensitive data, we use AES-256-CBC with a 2048-bit DH key.
 It is currently used by default for Windows, macOS, and Android.